Draft RSE Policy

 The delivery of the lessons is aimed to be interactive, dynamic, practical, and easily adaptable to different learning styles.
 Pupils are encouraged to be expressive with their throughs and be engaged with their learning.

-Personal, Social and Health education (PSHE) stands alongside Relationship and Sex Health Education (RSHE) as crucial parts of the modern curriculum; helping prepare our students to become responsible and informed young adults who will thrive and be able to face the challenges and opportunities of modern Britain.
+Personal, Social and Health education (PSHE) stands alongside Relationships and Sex Education (RSE) as crucial parts of the modern curriculum; helping prepare our students to become responsible and informed young adults who will thrive and be able to face the challenges and opportunities of modern Britain.

-We are proud to be leading the way, adopting the advice and guidance from the government regarding PSHE and also the new statutory introduction of RSHE.
+We are proud to be leading the way, adopting the advice and guidance from the government regarding PSHE and also the new statutory introduction of RSE.

 The programme is carefully planned to explore age-appropriate subjects in a sensitive and timely manner.
 There are three main elements: